schnorr/tupi/README.md

 Tupi uses dot files (in the graphviz's dot file format) as input.
 There are some examples in the `Examples` directory.
-If you want to give a try, type:
+If you want to give a try, without installing the tupi tool, type:

+    $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$PWD/Source/Tupi.framework/Versions/Current
     $ ./Source/tupi.app/tupi Examples/teste.dot

+And, if you installed the tool, just type:

+    $ tupi your_graphviz_file.dot

 Interactions
 ------------